Slipknot Videography

 Director: Mark Klasfeld, M. Shawn Crahan

-Video: The Vermilion Pt.
-2 video shows the same girl, but this time in a field peacefully sleeping.
+The Vermilion Pt.
+2 video shows the same girl as Vermilion Pt.
+1, but this time in a field peacefully sleeping.
 The wind begins to lift her and sway her back and forth.
 Eventually, the viewer realizes the girl is dead; however, she appears to be in a more peaceful state than in the first music video.

 Vermilion Pt.
 1